don2dusk/Alarmy-/README.md

 6. Save the alarm, and it will appear in the alarm list.
 7. Enable or disable alarms by toggling the alarm switch.
 8. Click on the alarm to edit or delete it as needed.
-9. Enjoy using Alarmy to manage your alarms efficiently!
+9. Enjoy using Alarmy to manage your alarms efficiently.

+You can also visit [Alarmy's Website](https://don2dusk.github.io/alarmy-) to use it as a web app.

 ## Technologies Used